saltedbones/Africology-and-African-American-Studies/pages/next-stops.md

 [Learn More about Studying Abroad](https://studyabroad.temple.edu/)

 ## Visit Us!
-To know what Temple is really about, you have to experience it firsthand.
-Our Main Campus in Philadelphia is an energetic community of students, faculty and local culture.
-And the opportunities don’t stop there.
+Experience Temple University firsthand.
+Our Main Campus in Philadelphia is an energetic community of students, faculty and local culture and the opportunities don’t stop there.
 For Temple students, Philadelphia is a place to learn and branch out.
 Undergraduate Admissions offers tours daily.
 If you would like to experience the College of Liberal Arts in person, get in touch with us.

 [Learn More](http://admissions.temple.edu/visit)